core-wg/yang-cbor/draft-ietf-core-sid.md

 SIDs are globally unique integers.
 A registration system is used in order to guarantee their uniqueness.
 SIDs are registered in blocks called "SID ranges".

-Assignment of SIDs to YANG items can be automated.
-For more details how this can be achieved, please consult {{sid-auto-generation}}.

 SIDs are assigned permanently.
 Items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.
-If the meaning of an item changes, for example as a result from a non-backward compatible update of the YANG module, a new SID SHOULD be assigned to it.
-A new SID MUST always be assigned if the new meaning of the item is going to be referenced using a SID.
+Assignment of SIDs to YANG items SHOULD be automated.
+For more details how this can be achieved, and when manual interventions may be appropriate, see {{sid-auto-generation}}.

 {{sid-lifecycle}} provides more details about the registration process of YANG modules and associated SIDs.
 To enable the implementation of this registry,